nguyenvukhang/kitty2/docs/kittens_intro.rst

 :doc:`Fonts <kittens/choose-fonts>`
-    Preview, fine-tune and quick switch the fonts used by kitty.
+    Preview, fine-tune and quick switch the fonts used by alatty.

 :doc:`Hints <kittens/hints>`